 The electorate for the final election will be the fifteen ALAC Members plus the five RALO chairs.

 If a member of the electorate is a candidate, the RALO for his/her region will name a replacement for the purposes of the vote.
 This replacement must be approved by vote of the RALO according to its rules.
+If multiple electors must be replaced, the RALO shall identify which replacement serves in place of each replaced elector.
+Replacement electors retain that responsibility for the duration of the election.

 If any ALAC seat is vacant at the time of the election, the RALO for the region represented by that seat will name a replacement for the purposes of the vote.
 This replacement must be approved by vote of the RALO according to its rules.